Expand To Show Full Article

 Have you seen the "National College Student Debate Competition"?
 When the two debaters get their arguments, they will look for logical loopholes to attack their opponents while constructing their own arguments.

-In order for one's own logic to prevail over the opponent, the debater also needs to find detailed arguments to support his argument.
+For one's own logic to prevail over the opponent, the debater also needs to find detailed arguments to support his argument.

 It can be said that research understands what argument is, and when we express it to the outside world, we can make our chain of evidence to be tightly connected.